ambakick/aws-microservice-with-asg/README.md

-# AWS Microservices Deployment (DevOps Interview Assessment)
+# AWS Microservices Deployment with ASG

 ## Overview
 This project deploys two containerized Flask microservices to AWS using: